pinetree1/crispr-dav/README.md

 ## Run pipeline

-There are two example runs in the Examples directory.
+There are two example runs in the "Examples" directory.

 ### 1. example1:
 This example shows how to run the pipeline when a genome is used as reference.
 The genome is in exmaple1/genome directory.
 See the above on how to prepare a genome.
 In addition, there are several input files to prepare: